niiksolo/Manual-QA-Portfolio/ui_testing/checklists/routes.md

-# Чек-лист: Routes (KS-Trans)
+# Checklist: Routes (KS-Trans)

-## Общие проверки
+## General Checks
-☐ Страница «Маршрути» открывается из хедера и футера.
+☐ "Routes" page opens from header and footer.
-☐ Все маршруты отображаются карточками без пустых блоков.
+☐ All routes are displayed as cards without empty blocks.
-☐ Названия маршрутов читаемые и не обрезаются.
+☐ Route names are readable and not cut off.

-## Список маршрутов
+## Route List
-☐ Кнопки «Детальніше» присутствуют у каждого маршрута.
+☐ "Details" buttons are present for each route.
-☐ При клике на «Детальніше» открывается страница выбранного маршрута.
+☐ Clicking "Details" opens the selected route page.
-☐ URL соответствует выбранному направлению.
+☐ URL matches the selected direction.

-## Страница маршрута
+## Route Page
-☐ Заголовок маршрута отображается корректно (например, «Україна – Польща»).
+☐ Route title displays correctly (e.g., "Ukraine – Poland").
-☐ Описание маршрута содержит перечень городов отправления и прибытия.
+☐ Route description lists departure and arrival cities.
-☐ Отображаются иконки преимуществ (Wi-Fi, кондиціонер, телевізор и т.д.).
+☐ Feature icons are displayed (Wi-Fi, Air Conditioning, TV, etc.).
-☐ Иконки и изображения загружаются без искажений.
+☐ Icons and images load correctly without distortion.
-☐ Текст маршрута читаем и без ошибок.
+☐ Route text is readable and error-free.

-## Кнопки и действия
+## Buttons & Actions
-☐ На странице маршрута присутствует кнопка для оформления поездки «Забронювати».
+☐ "Book" button is present on the route page.
-☐ Кнопка кликабельна и ведёт к форме оформления поездки.
+☐ Button is clickable and opens the booking form.
-☐ После оформления поездки происходит редирект на страницу «Дякую за замовлення».
+☐ After booking, user is redirected to the "Thank you for your order" page.

-## UI / Адаптивность
+## UI / Responsiveness
-☐ Страница маршрутов корректно отображается на мобильных устройствах.
+☐ Routes page displays correctly on mobile devices.
-☐ Карточки маршрутов не накладываются друг на друга на маленьком экране.
+☐ Route cards do not overlap on small screens.
-☐ Все кнопки удобно нажимать пальцем.
+☐ All buttons are easy to tap.